Instant Pot Coconut, Chickpea & Lentil Curry (25-Min!)

 This is one of the easiest recipes using the Instant Pot, mainly because it’s vegetarian and cooking times are shorter.
 Here’s the breakdown:

-- Start by prepping your vegetables.
-That means finely dicing the onions, crushing the garlic, and mincing the ginger
+Start by prepping your vegetables.
+That means finely dicing the onions, crushing the garlic, and mincing the ginger.
+Turn the Instant Pot on sauté mode and sauté the onions, garlic and ginger in the olive oil for 3 to 4 minutes, just until the onions soften and turn lightly golden.

-- Close the lid and pressure cook for 5 minutes.
-You'll also need to allow about 10-15 mins for the pressure to build up.
-Manually release the pressure when finished
+Close the lid and pressure cook for 5 minutes.
+You’ll also need to allow about 10-15 mins for the pressure to build up.
+Manually release the pressure when finished.

-- To the Instant pot, add the coconut milk, water, and chickpeas.
-Mix well then add the Kale and simmer on saute mode for 10-15 minutes with the lid off.
-This helps everything blend together and for the flavors to develop further
+To the Instant pot, add the coconut milk, water, and chickpeas.
+Mix well then add the kale and simmer on sauté mode for 10-15 minutes with the lid off.
+This helps everything blend together and for the flavors to develop further.

 That’s it – you’re done!
 Taste and adjust it and add the lemon juice for that final pop of flavor.
 Don’t be tempted to add all the ingredients and pressure cook everything together – the chickpeas will turn to mush since we’re using canned chickpeas here.

 You can store the leftovers in an airtight container in the fridge, and the curry will keep well for 3-4 days since it is completely vegetarian.
 This recipe is for a large batch, so if you are cooking it in this quantity, I recommend freezing it.
-I scoop enough of the curry for 1 meal into a freezer bag, get rid of any air, close the bag and flatten it out so it's easy to store.
-It will keep well in the freezer for a few months, and you'll thank yourself for it.
+I scoop enough of the lentil and chickpea curry for 1 meal into a freezer bag, get rid of any air, close the bag and flatten it out so it’s easy to store.
+It will keep well in the freezer for a few months, and you’ll thank yourself for it.

 Ingredients

-- 2 onions diced
+- 2 onions, finely diced

-- 5 garlic cloves crushed
+- 5 garlic cloves, crushed

-- 1 tbsp ginger minced
+- 1 tablespoon ginger, minced

-- 2 cups green lentils
+- 2 cups green lentils, washed and drained

-- 2 cans chickpeas
+- 2 cans chickpeas, (2x 439g cans)

-- 1 can 400ml coconut milk
+- 1 can coconut milk, 400ml

 - 3 cups packed chopped kale

-- Chilli flakes optional
+- Chilli flakes, optional

 Instructions